-Foyle summer intern Hannah Locke sets our final August challenge – a month of vivid and varied reading and writing tasks from Foyle Young Poets to get you inspired!
+Foyle summer intern Hannah Locke sets our final August challenge of 2014 – a month of vivid and varied reading and writing tasks from Foyle Young Poets to get you inspired!
 This challenge encourages you to write a poem for the Timothy Corsellis Prize, the new annual poetry award on Young Poets Network, by looking at the theme of transition or change.

 Timothy Corsellis was a WWII soldier and poet who sadly lost his life at a very young age.
 Growing up in Winchester and inspired by John Keats, he always wanted to be a poet: “There is one thing I want to be and one thing I once thought I might be and that is a poet.”
 Corsellis had a changing relationship with the war effort, transitioning between civilian and soldier, and this is captured in his poetry.

 After leaving school, Corsellis worked in the Town Hall in Wandsworth, whilst living in and helping out with a Winchester settlement house (a club to help disadvantaged boys and young men) in the Hoxton area of the East End.
 He registered as a Conscientious Objector and first wrote about the war not as a solider but as a civilian:

 For your mothers won’t laugh at the sound of the guns

 And the tales of the filth and the gore.

 from ‘News Reel of Embarkation’

 In May 1940, with the defeat of Dunkirk and the fall of France, Corsellis applied to be removed from the list of Conscientious Objectors and by July he had been accepted by the RAF.
 He wrote many poems during the six month training period, and these are among his best-known.
 They explore his shifting sense of the pettiness of service training and the thrill of flying.